xavgru12/svn-to-git-migration/README.md

 --reset-migration-output-path
 ```

-for each git-svn repository, fetch latest SVN state and add to publish to backup path
+for each git-svn repository, fetch latest SVN state and publish to backup path
 ```
 --fetch-and-publish-all
 ```